austral/austral/README.md

 $ make austral
 ```

-To compile in "development mode" we use [SML/NJ][smlnj], which is faster and
+To compile in "development mode" (which does not produce an executable binary)
+we use [SML/NJ][smlnj], which is faster than MLton and features a REPL.
+You can
-features a REPL.
-You can install it in Debian/Ubuntu with:
+install it in Debian/Ubuntu with:

 ```bash
 $ sudo apt-get install -y smlnj